mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 * Validating Kernels
 * Validating Rangeproofs

-Note that perform performing validation, the node must perform a full pass through the local leaf data of the output and rangeproof MMRs, and ensure any outputs that may have been newly-spent are marked as such (or MMR root validation is likely to fail).
-This is required particularly when catching-up after a long period of the node being offline, or as a the result of the horizion header changing during the PIBD process.
+Note that before validating transaction objects, the node must perform a full pass through the local leaf data of the output and rangeproof MMRs to ensure any outputs that may have been newly-spent are marked as such (or MMR root validation is likely to fail).
+This is required particularly when catching-up after a long period of the node being offline, or as a the result of the horizon header changing during the PIBD process.

-Note that once a node has validated all TXOs up to the horizon header, it may keep track locally of which objects have already been validated and begin future validations from that point (such as after a long period of being offline).
+Note that once a node has validated all TXOs up to the horizon header, it may keep track locally of which objects have already been validated and begin future validations from that point.

 #### Stopping / Restarting the process